 Chile’s environmental policy seeks to harmonize the implementation of investment projects and job creation with protection of the country’s natural resources, its flora and fauna and the quality of life of its people.

 One of the key instruments of environmental management envisaged under Chilean law is the Environmental Impact Evaluation System (SEIA).
-It is administered by the Environmental Evaluation Service (SEA) to which all the projects and activities stipulated by law must be submitted.
+It is administered by the Environmental Evaluation Service (SEA) to which all the local and foreign investment projects and activities stipulated by law must be submitted.

 In general terms, these include:

 - High-voltage power transmission lines and their substations;

 - Nuclear reactors and facilities and related installations;